-For 30 years Phil taught high school social studies.
-It was enjoyable and rewarding.
-Phil was asked by the students three times to give their commencement address, received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.
+For 28 enjoyable and rewarding years, Phil had taught high school social studies in Escanaba on the shores of Lake Michigan.
+Three times he was asked by the students to give their commencement address.
+He received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.

-But music was always there, calling him too.
+But music was always there, calling to him.

 All while being a full-time teacher, husband, and father of four.

-But everything changed in 2018 in his school's copy room.
+But everything changed that night in 2018 in his school's copy room.

-And wrote more songs.
-“Songs that hit your heart,” in the words of festival organizer Nick Nolde.
+And . . . wrote more songs!
+“Songs that hit your heart,” in the words of one festival organizer.